labcodes/django-react-boilerplate/README.EN.md

 ...
 ```

 Remember that the JSX syntax doesn't allow the `class` attribute.
-Use `className` insted.
+Use `className` instead.

 That's it!
 Whit this setup we have a project ready to be developed.

 You're probably going to add more libraries like Redux - for managing React's components states -, Bootstrap - for custom styles - or other compilers to minify or uglify your scripts.
-The procedure to do that is the same we did to install React, the loaders and plugins: all libraries imported and used in your code should be added to the dependencies wiht `--save`, the ones to compiling or transpiling your code go to the dev dependencies with `--save-dev` and it's rules are to be set in Webpack's configuration file.
-You'll find the exact instructions in their documentations.
+The procedure to do that is the same we did to install React, the loaders and plugins: all libraries imported and used in your code should be added to the dependencies with `--save`, the ones to compiling or transpiling your code go to the dev dependencies with `--save-dev` and its rules are to be set in Webpack's configuration file.
+You'll find the exact instructions in their documentation.